OutSystems/docs-odc/src/eap/deploy-apps.md

 To promote an app to the QA or Prod stage:

-1. Go to the Portal.
+1. Go to the Neo Portal.
 2. Go to **Delivery** > **Deployments**.
 3. Select the app you want to promote, and then follow the guided staging process in the UI.